domesc/domesc.github.io/source/_posts/2017-04-22-laziness-and-streams.md

 tags:

 ---
-This is the first post of my blog dedicated mostly to programming and maybe some machine learning.
-As first subject I decided to write about laziness, I'm not speaking of course about the feeling some people have of doing the least work or effort possible, but what laziness means in functional programming, which if we think about, it is kind of the same concept.
-Indeed laziness in programming consists on avoiding any computation that is not needed right now, but deferring those computations in a later stage.
+In the real world laziness is the feeling, some people have, of doing the least work or effort possible.
+In functional programming ... well if we think about it, it's kind of the same concept.
-Why doing this?
-Well one of the reason could be performance for example, why using potentially a lot of memory and computational resources for computing something that is not needed yet?
+Indeed, laziness consists in avoiding any computation that is not needed straight away, but deferring them to a later stage.

+One can easily ask why should I make my life difficult?
+It turns out that sometimes applying this concept to your program can be quite useful.
-In this post I will show how you can exploit laziness using Scala, a functional programming language running on the JVM.
+In the following paragraphs I will try to go step by step from the basis to some applications of laziness like Streams.
+Every example in this post and probably in every future post will be written in Scala, a functional programming language running on the JVM, which I use in my current job and which I find simply awesome.

-So, let's start!
+So let's start!
 <br/>

 Deferred evaluation and lazy keyword